Tijmen van der Helm: Personal life

-Van Der Helm was born on 26 January 2004 in Delft, and grew up in nearby Den Hoorn, South Holland.
+Van der Helm was born on 26 January 2004 in Delft, and grew up in nearby Den Hoorn, South Holland.
 His career was influenced by his father Gerard, who raced in the Dutch Volkswagen Endurance Cup.

 Early career

 Karting

-Having started karting in 2013, Van Der Helm's notable karting successes include third place in the 2013 Chrono Karting Winter Series - Micromax, second in the 2017 CIK-FIA Karting Academy Trophy and a victory in the 2017 Rotax Max Challenge Grand Finals in the junior category.
+Having started karting in 2013, van der Helm's notable karting successes include third place in the 2013 Chrono Karting Winter Series - Micromax, second in the 2017 CIK-FIA Karting Academy Trophy and a victory in the 2017 Rotax Max Challenge Grand Finals in the junior category.

 Lower formulae

-Van Der Helm made his single seater debut in the 2019 Formula 4 UAE Championship with Xcel Motorsport.
-He finished the series 10th in the standings with a win and 3 podiums to his name.
-Later that year he would race in the 2019 Spanish F4 Championship with MP Motorsport.
-The Dutchman took 8 podiums on his way to 4th in the points.
-In 2020 Tijmen raced in the 2020 Toyota Racing Series.
+Van der Helm made his single seater debut in the 2019 Formula 4 UAE Championship with Xcel Motorsport.
+He finished the series tenth in the standings with a win and three podiums to his name.
+Later that year he raced in the 2019 Spanish F4 Championship with MP Motorsport.
+He took eight podiums on his way to fourth in the points.
+In 2020, van der Helm raced in the 2020 Toyota Racing Series.
 Participating in the championship with Kiwi Motorsport.
 He finished 14th in the Drivers Championship with a race victory.

 Formula Renault Eurocup

-In 2020 Van Der Helm would race in the Formula Renault Eurocup with FA Racing.
+In 2020, van der Helm would race in the Formula Renault Eurocup with FA Racing.
 He ended the season 12th in the points tally, with one podium finish and 45 points.
-Van Der Helm also beat his experienced teammate Amaury Cordeel by two positions in the championship, and was the sixth-best rookie in the rookie standings.
+Van der Helm also beat his experienced teammate Amaury Cordeel by two positions in the championship, and was the sixth-best rookie in the rookie standings.
+His season was hampered by a wrist injury, one which van der Helm suffered during round 3 at the Nürburgring.